chrishtr/rendering/rendering-event-loop.md

 # Chromium rendering behavior

-Chrome implements step 7 via what it calls a "BeginMainFrame" task.
+Chrome implements step 7 of the browsing context event loop via what it calls a "BeginMainFrame" task.
 BeginMainFrame tasks are scheduled at 60Hz, but only if some rendering-related state has changed that necessitates the rendering update.
 For Chromium, steps 1-6 from the [event loop processing model](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model) do not necessarily run any task in particular.
 However, Chromium resolves promises of image decode tasks (step 1 below), and dispatches input events (step 3) that have need to be rendering-time aligned.
 In addition, some syncing happens from the compositor thread (step 2) The processing time of these cases are not currently spec'd.

 Chromium steps:

 1. Add callbacks for completed image decodes to microtask queue
 2. Synchronize compositor thread scroll and scale to main thread
-3. Dispatch input events which are rAF aligned (therefore calling into script tc)
+3. Dispatch input events which are rAF aligned (therefore calling into script)
 4. Update autoscroll animations
 5. Update other scroll animations
 6. Update snap fling animations